 You probably think this is very strange having me writing to you when you don’t even know me.
 But I just wanted to write a little note to tell you how much I love your poem, ‘Apart from love.’
 It is really beautiful.

 Wow!
 I’d love to meet up with Beth somehow after all this time.
 Beth, if you’re out there, please let me know.
 How I would have loved to have encouraged my younger self’s writing life and hint at the publishing adventures that awaited.
 Perhaps there’s a story-line here.

 Feeling grateful for the perspective of time and sending encouragement to anyone who simply cannot resist putting words to paper!

 The thrill of the work, the writing, planning, drafting, revision … is in a reader’s reaction to the story.
 When my publisher releases it to the public I anxiously await feedback and reviews.
 Did the story move my readers; give them something to ponder, or wonder about; provide some new little piece of information my research enabled me to share?

 Today I received affirmation of my work in the happy faces of a book club in Warrenton, North Carolina.
 To see their joy sharing the stories read over the course of a year moves me.
 This pic encourages me to wrestle through more plots and move forward with whatever work in progress piece I’m working on.
-It’s like a beautiful Christmas present for me that I can share with readers!
+It’s like a beautiful present that I can share with readers!
 And I’m so grateful!
 Ahhhh, the writing life.

 My current work in progress, Loving Vintage, has renewed my quest for exploring vintage articles and made me more appreciative of period clothing.
 Heroine Annie Savone knows all about vintage clothing and selects only the finest for the shop she manages.
 She had a lot to teach me.
 My research is rich with vintage shops here in the Raleigh, North Carolina area and I’m making a point of visiting each one.
 I’d love to share these shops as I come across them.